-The winner of a coin toss (or other random method) chooses either to play first and skip his or her first draw step or to play second.
-The winner of the coin toss must make this choice before looking at his or her hand.
-If the coin toss winner makes no choice, it is assumed that he or she is playing first.
+For the first game of a match, the winner of a coin toss (or other random method) chooses either to play first and skip his or her first draw step or to play second.
+The winner of the coin toss must state this choice before looking at his or her hand.
+If the coin toss winner states no choice, it is assumed that he or she is playing first.
 The player who plays first skips the draw step of his or her first turn.
-Each turn thereafter follows the standard order set forth in the Magic play rules.
+Each turn thereafter follows the standard order set forth in the Magic Comprehensive Rules.
 This is commonly referred to as the play/draw rule.